 Munce Hopes Trial Form Holds Up At Doomben

-Trainer Chris Munce hopes and Smartypy can transfer their impressive trial form to the racetrack at Doomben.
+Trainer Chris Munce hopes Skate To Paris and can transfer their impressive trial form to the racetrack at Doomben.

-The mares are chasing black type in Saturday's Listed (1200m), the first of a series of feature races for fillies and mares during the summer .
+The mares are chasing black type in Saturday’s Listed (1200m), the first of a series of feature races for fillies and mares during the summer carnival.

 The two are big prices in markets but Munce feels they just need to run up to their trials and track work to take a hand in the finish.

-Skate To and Smartypy worked together on Tuesday and Munce was pleased with both mares.
+Skate To Paris and Smartypy worked together on and Munce was pleased with both mares.

 The strong track work follows efforts in trials which were well the average.